 Does my insurance cover cannibalism?

 With the volcano and snorkeling checked off the list, I wanted to visit the tribes of Tanna Island.
-The tour board at the lodge advertised a ‘magic tour’ and decided “why not”.
+The tour board at the lodge advertised a ‘black magic tour’ and decided “why not”.
 I was alone for this one and driven to the complete middle of nowhere, where I was greeted by Cho Ya Lulu.
-Here’s how the magic tour started… I’m really in trouble now!
+Here’s how the black magic tour started… I’m really in trouble now!

 With my heartbeat back in proper order and feeling sorry for the poor missionary that Cho Ya Lulu talked about in the video, I was led through the giant banyan tree only to be once again terrorized – this time by aspiring young ni-Van warriors!
 The lads still need to practice their scary faces, but they’re definitely on the right track.

 Overcoming this hurdle, we proceeded to the combat part of the tour.
 I made the mistake of mentioning that I was a military sniper back in the day, much to the amazement of the tribesmen.
 So they decided to check if I was bluffing or not.

 When you’re playing with weapons, don’t be surprised if someone gets hurt.
 And how on earth would you evacuate someone from the middle of a jungle?
 On a makeshift stretcher of course made from bush leaves!
 The local tribesmen are very resourceful and they can pretty much find everything they need in nature.

 That rule also applies to our next stop, the circumcision challenge.
 Fashioned from bamboo, a sharp-looking knife is used to circumcise young ni-Van males between the ages of 2-6.
 It’s such a painful act, that the young boys are kept away from their families for 3 weeks until everything is back in working order.
 They then return to the village as heroes and have a massive party in their honor.
-After explaining to the guys that I am Jewish and already gone through this process when I was 8 days old, I was once again awarded with extra bonus points for bravery!
+After explaining to the guys that I am Jewish and had already gone through this process when I was 8 days old, I was once again awarded extra bonus points for bravery!